Braunstetter/TemplateHooksBundle/README.md

 {{ hook('app.cp.global-header') }}
 ```

-Once you used this tag somewhere you and any bundles can hook into this by creating a class :
+Once you inserted this tag somewhere you and any bundles can hook into this by creating a class :

 ```php
 <?php